-This is a good question.
+A. This is a good question.
 I suspect that certain natural substances could potentially be helpful in reducing the incidence of breast cancer or as a post breast cancer surgery treatment, but I have not seen specific human studies that have tested natural aromatase inhibiting supplements.

 Do you have aromatase inhibitors such as quercetin,

 chrysin, naringenin, apigenin, and genistein?
 Also what foods act as aromatase

 See the link above for chrysin.
 Quercetin and genistein are sold as supplements.
 As to foods, it is difficult to say since most foods have quite a number of different compounds and substances in them and it would be difficult to pinpoint a particular food as having specific aromatase inhibiting activity.